everestso/AI-Education/README.md

 - **SDE:** random change, usually over time.
 - **SPDE:** random change across space and time.

+# The Thirteenth Returns: Love, Cyclical Time, and the Breaking of the Mask in Octavio Paz's *Sunstone*

+## An English-Language Introduction to a Conversation Connecting Octavio Paz, Gérard de Nerval, Fresno State, and UCLA

+One intriguing thread in modern Latin American literature begins with an unusual phrase:

+> **“Vuelve otra vez la Trece — ¡y es aún la Primera!”**

+A natural English rendering is:

+> **“The Thirteenth returns again—and it is still the First!”**

+The phrase comes from Octavio Paz's Spanish translation of the French poet **Gérard de Nerval's “Arthémis.”** Nerval's original poem provides the epigraph to Paz's great 1957 poem ***Piedra de Sol***, generally translated into English as ***Sunstone***.

+The idea is paradoxical but central:

+**The thirteenth returns and becomes the first.**

+An ending becomes another beginning.

+That simple idea opens into a much larger literary exploration of **cyclical time, memory, erotic love, social identity, historical consciousness, and the possibility of human transformation**.

+It has also generated an interesting scholarly trail extending from Paz and the broader Latin American literary community to **Fresno State and UCLA**.

+---

 # Famous Ordinary and Stochastic Differential Equations

 Many well-known physical and engineering systems are modeled using **ordinary differential equations (ODEs)** or **stochastic differential equations (SDEs)**.
 Nuclear reactions and jet engines are good examples, although highly detailed models often require partial differential equations (PDEs).